Eschatologue/CM_wiki/docs/class/monk/dragon.md

 *The power of your draconic spirit now radiates from you, warding your allies or inspiring fear in your enemies.*

-As a :rsc-b: Bonus Action, you can create an Emanation of draconic power that radiates 10 feet from you for 1 minute.
+As a **:rsc-b: Bonus Action**{ .rsc }, you can create an Emanation of draconic power that radiates 10 feet from you for 1 minute.
 For the duration, you gain one of the following effects of your choice:

-***Frightful Presence.*** When you create the Emanation and as a :rsc-b: Bonus Action on subsequent turns, you can choose a creature within the Emanation.
+***Frightful Presence.*** When you create the Emanation and as a **:rsc-b: Bonus Action**{ .rsc } on subsequent turns, you can choose a creature within the Emanation.
 The target must succeed on a Wisdom save against your Focus save DC or have the Frightened condition for 1 minute.
 The target can repeat its saving throw at the end of each of its turns, ending the effect on itself on a successful save.

 ***Resistance***.
 Choose a damage type when you activate the Emanation: :dmg-acid: Acid, :dmg-cold: Cold, :dmg-fire: Fire, :dmg-lgtn: Lightning, or :dmg-posn: Poison.
 You and your allies within the Emanation have **:dmg-res: Resistance**{ .em } to that damage type.